Madhva Brahmin: Language

 Madhwa Brahmins are not a homogeneous community.
 Followers of Madhvacharya include Brahmins from multiple regions and are from various linguistic backgrounds.
 Madhwas who speak Kannada, one of the major languages of the mainly southern Dravidian languages group, speak a variety of Kannada that borders on a literary dialect.
 Even in the non-Kannada states Madhwas speak Kannada in their homes but with outsiders they speak the native language of that state.
 The Marathi, Kannada, Telugu and Tamil speaking Madhva Brahmins are all followers of Deshastha Mathas, which are spread in Maharashtra and throughout South India.
 The Tulu speaking Madhva Brahmins are followers of Tuluva Mathas.
 They are mainly concentrated in Tulunadu region of Karnataka, in the coastal districts of Udupi, Dakshina Kannada of present-day Karnataka state, and also in Kasargod and other parts of Kerala state.
 The Konkani speaking Madhva Brahmins are Gaud Saraswat Madhva Brahmins, who are spread throughout the Coastal Karnataka, Goa, Maharashtra and Kerala.
 The Bihari, Magahi and Hindi speaking Madhva Brahmins are Gayawal Brahmins, who are spread throughout the Gaya and Benares.

 Occupations

-The traditional occupation of Madhwa Brahmins is priesthood, but they also engaged in occupations such as agriculture and the business.
+The traditional occupation of Madhwa Brahmins is priesthood, but they also engaged in occupations such as agriculture and business.
 At present, the majority of them work in government and private sectors.

 The Tuluva Madhvas and Deshastha Madhvas are more sought after for priestly services by other communities.
 The Gaud Saraswat Madhvas are a religiously self-contained community.
 There are numerous cultural difference between these three subdivisions.
 In Bihar, Gayawal Brahmins are traditionally priests.
 They are the priests in the famous Vishnupad Temple, Gaya, who also hold a traditional monopoly over the performance of shraddha rituals on the Ghats of Gaya.